dataswift/open-source-developer-portal/app/home/tech-stack/milliner.md

 # Milliner

-- Provisions HAT PMDAs on different cloud infrastructure
+- Provisions HAT Microservers on different cloud infrastructure
-- Integration of other PDS onto HAT platform
+- Integration of other Microservers onto HAT platform
 - Enabling brand owners to be the Private Data Account provider
 - Enable brand owners and organisations to own the relationships with their customers, both business and end users